Remember These? 6 Classic Cambodian Childhood Games

 Skor Teanh, a Cambodian tamarind candy.

 This isn't a game, but we all remember the sweet and sour taste of "Skor Teanh" (ស្ករទាញ).
-This stretched tamarind candy was an addictive treat we enjoyed from a young age!
+This sticky, stretched tamarind candy was the prize we all wanted after a long day of playing!

 Post a Comment